 “Whoever recites the chapter ten times completely, ‘He is Allah, the One’ (112:1), Allah will build a palace for him in Paradise” (Musnad Ahmed)

-4- Give up the argument
+4- Give up the Argument

 Often, things get heated up during an argument.
 People shout and yell at each other.
 Things go haywire and turn nasty.
 It is also logical that at least one of the arguers is wrong and the other one is right.
 There is a great reward for the person who is on the right side of things if he or she gives up an argument.
 Yes, you guessed it right, a house in jannah!
-The following hadith is a proof of that:
+The following hadith is proof of that:

 “I guarantee a house in lowest parts of Jannah for the one who leaves off argument even when he is right…” (Sunan Abi Dawud)